Are Earnest Loans considered "Student Loans" for tax purposes?

 When will I receive my tax form(s)?

-We’ll be sending your tax form(s) no later than January 31, 2023.
-We’ll be in touch via email as soon as your tax form(s) are sent.
-Depending on your delivery preferences, you may receive your tax form(s) electronically or by mail.
-If you expect to receive your tax form(s) by mail, you’ll want to allow additional mail processing time (usually 7-10 days) from January 31, 2023.
+We will send your tax form(s) no later than January 31, 2025.
+We’ll be in touch via email as soon as your tax form(s) are available.
+All tax form(s) will be available via your online account.
+If you expect to receive your tax form(s) by mail, you’ll want to allow additional mail processing time (usually 7-10 days) from January 31, 2025.

 Electronic delivery (paperless) - Once you receive notice that your tax form is available, you can access and download the form(s) from your online account.

-- Sign in to your Earnest account
+- Sign in to your account

-from the left-side navigation menu and choose
+- Select “Documents” from the left-side navigation menu and choose “Tax”

-- Click the downward arrow to view and download your document(s).
+- Click the downward arrow to view and download your document(s)

-By mail - We’ll mail your tax form(s) no later than January 31, 2023, to the address listed on your Earnest account.
+By mail - We’ll mail your tax form(s) no later than January 31, 2025, to the address listed on your Earnest account.
 We recommend checking your address on file to ensure it’s correct.
-Any changes to your address must be received by January 8, 2023.
+Any changes to your address must be received by January 2, 2025.

 How can I change the method my tax form(s) are delivered?

-- Sign in to your account, and select "Profile" from the left-side navigation menu.
+- Sign in to your account

-- Select Personal from the left-hand menu.
+- Select "Profile" from the left-side navigation menu

-- Review and save any changes.
+- Review and save any changes

 Any further questions?

 We’re here to help!
 You can reach our Client Happiness Team by clicking the “Get In Touch” button found at the bottom of this article.
+Please be advised that this article is not intended to provide legal, financial, or tax advice.